emlab-solutions/pyemaps/README.md

 * **DP** :  kinematic diffraction python class.
 It encapsulates and models diffraction pattern generated from __Crystal__ class instance.

 * **BlochImgs** : dynamic diffraction images list class.
-This class is design for handling multiple slices of bloch images with their associated controls.
+This class is designed for handling multiple slices of bloch images with their associated controls.

 * **Display**: This python helper class provides a builtin visualisation of kinematic diffraction patterns with Kikuchi and HOLZ lines, and diffracted beams or disks and their Miller indices.
 Its methods also include rendering of dynamic diffraction (Bloch) images.
 Users can easily replace or extend these methods into their own application.